statelyai/xstate/docs/guides/actors.md

 - An `id` property, which uniquely identifies the actor in the local system
 - A `.send(...)` method, which is used to send events to this actor
+- A `.getSnapshot()` method, which synchronously returns the actor's last emitted value.

 They may have optional methods: